syncfusion-content/flutter-docs/Flutter/linear-gauge/animation.md

 # Flutter Linear Gauge Animation

-All Linear Gauge elements such as axis along with ticks and labels, range, bar pointer, shape marker pointer and widget marker pointer can be animated seperately.
+All Linear Gauge elements such as axis along with ticks and labels, range, bar pointer, shape marker pointer and widget marker pointer can be animated separately.

 ## Animate axis

 The `animateAxis` and `animationDuration` properties in `SfLinearGauge` is used to  animate the axis track along with the ticks and labels.
-The axis will be have a fade-in with opactiy animation when this `animateAxis` is set to true.
+The axis will be have a fade-in with opacity animation when this `animateAxis` is set to true.
 By default, the `animateAxis` is set to false.

 {% highlight dart %}